-Directors: Susan Howard, MA, MEd / Nancy Blanning / Leslie Burchell-Fox, MSEd
+Directors: Nancy Blanning / Leslie Burchell-Fox, MSEd

-Sunbridge’s Waldorf Early Childhood Teacher Education Completion Track is an opportunity for early childhood educators with substantial experience in a Waldorf early childhood setting, as well as prior, relevant coursework or training, to apply their background to become fully WECAN-credentialed.
+Sunbridge’s Waldorf Early Childhood Teacher Education Completion Track is an opportunity for early childhood educators with substantial experience in a Waldorf early childhood setting as well as relevant prior coursework or training to apply their background to become fully WECAN-credentialed.

 The Program Experience

 The Completion Track involves 8 weeks of on-campus coursework—a three-week intensive in the first summer followed by a one-week November intensive, a one-week March intensive, and a three-week intensive in the second summer—plus mentored teaching practice.
 In addition to on-campus classes, students may complete study assignments and independent projects, as well as attend some online evening classes, between intensives, making this a hybrid offering.
 The Completion Track is designed to be completed over the course of 13 months.

 The Completion Track utilizes our regular Early Childhood core and adjunct faculty.
 As a Sunbridge student, you’ll benefit from the wide array of resources available to us as part of the Threefold Educational Center community.